helldivers2fixes/HellbombScript/README.md

      ![image](https://github.com/helldivers2fixes/HellbombScript/assets/166264070/734e2757-7a65-4bbf-8d6a-732275cecc51)

        Note: For a few users, the script errors when running the **Get-NetFirewallRule** command-let (which only reads Firewall rules.
 No changes are made to the firewall).
-       If this happens, you may need to run PowerShell with Administrator privlieges.
+       If this happens, you may need to run PowerShell with Administrator privileges.
        (Before opening PowerShell, right-click it and click "Run as Administrator").
        This _shouldn't_ be the norm for most users, and should be avoided unless you receive the error depicted above.